mac-can/MacCAN-Core/README.md

 ### SVN Repo

-The MacCAN-Core sources are maintained in a SVN repo to synchronized them between the different MacCAN driver repos via Git SVN bridge.
+The MacCAN-Core sources are maintained in a SVN repo to synchronized them between the different MacCAN driver repos.

 ### License